 The yogurt needs to be at room temperature.
 You can keep it out for about an hour.
 You need about 1/4th cup.
 Whisk it a few times before cooking.
 That prevents curdling.
 You can use regular plain homemade yogurt or store bought yogurt (full fat or low fat doesn’t really matter).

-I have added 1/2 cup water in the cooking process.
-The reason, being a lot of the newer instant pots give the burn signal, so we rather have more water.
+I have added 1/4 cup water in the cooking process.
 In order to reduce the gravy you can always sauté towards the end for a minute or two.

 Tried this recipe yet?
 Give us a rating, comment below in the reply section and let us know what you think.